Applied Mathematics and Mechanics (English Edition) ›› 2009, Vol. 30 ›› Issue (3): 343-351.doi: https://doi.org/10.1007/s10483-009-0308-1

 Wen-xin HUAI , Jie HAN, Yu-hong ZENG, Xiang AN, Zhong-dong QIAN

 Abstract: By choosing a PVC slice to simulate flexible vegetation, we carried out experiments in an open channel with submerged flexible vegetation.
 A 3D acoustic Doppler velocimeter (micro ADV) was used to measure local flow velocities and Reynolds stress.
 The results show that hydraulic characteristics in non-vegetation and vegetation layers are totally different.
-In a region above the vegetation, Reynolds stress distribution is linear,
+In a region above the vegetation, Reynolds stress distribution is linear, and the measured velocity profile is a classical logarithmic one.
+Based on the concept of new-riverbed, the river compression parameter representing the impact of vegetation on river is given, and a new assumption of mixing length expression is made.
+The formula for time-averaged velocity derived from the expression requires less parameters and simple calculation, and is useful in applications.

 Key words: flexible vegetation, PVC slice, micro ADV, mixing-length approach, streamwise velocity distribution, Reynolds stress, river compression parameter